phantomghost2023/phantomdb/docs/CORE_ARCHITECTURE.md

 4. **Reliability**: Built-in fault tolerance and recovery mechanisms
 5. **Scalability**: Designed to scale from single node to large clusters
 6. **Hybrid Transaction Models**: Support for both strong consistency (2PC) and eventual consistency (Saga) patterns
+7. **Simplified Consensus**: Use of Raft for understandable and maintainable consensus

 ## Distributed Transaction Approach